 I know anonymity isn’t in fashion..
 I heard because some anon’s were jealous that newbs using their real name could earn more than them even though less qualified.

 Also in the beginning people were anon out of fear that the govt would persecute Bitcoiners.. so where that is obviously not happening and it’s more legitimized, then yes more people want their name associated with it.

-Throughout my life, any efforts I’ve made towards self-promotion or drawing attention to myself backfired and only led to frustrations.
+Throughout my life, any efforts I’ve made towards self-promotion or drawing attention to myself backfired and only led to frustrations, and ego nurturing behavior.

 Like many others, I fell victim to the idea that being famous or popular is desirable, which now I see as an unhealthy tendency.

 Rather than try to promote my own self as a product, I will make a product around sharing information so compelling that it simply can’t be ignored.